Trusted by 50K+ Pharmacy StudentsHigh Quality Notes, MCQs, Mock Tests & Study ResourcesGo Premium (Ads Free)

 Ethosuximide MOA – T-type calcium channel blocker for absence seizures

-Introduction Ethosuximide is the first-line drug for treating absence seizures, a type of generalized seizure common in children. … Read more
+Introduction Ethosuximide is the first-line drug for treating absence seizures, a type of generalized seizure common in children.
+It is uniquely effective due to its action on T-type calcium channels in thalamic neurons, which are critical for the pathophysiology of absence seizures.
+Unlike most other AEDs, ethosuximide is not effective for other seizure types.
+It … Read more